SAP-samples/cap-cds-hands-on/exercises/03/README.md

 ## Review what we have

-In our IDE we can see the files and directories that we have in our project so far, either in an Explorer style column or via a traditional command in the shell such as `tree -F -I node_modules`, which will reveal:
+In our working environment we can see the files and directories that we have in our project so far, either in an Explorer style column or via a traditional command in the shell such as `tree -F -I node_modules`, which will reveal:

 ```log
 ./